 The survey revealed that neuromyth beliefs are remarkably prevalent, but that training in education and neuroscience helped to reduce these false beliefs.
 The public believed 68% of the neuromyths, educators 56%, and surprisingly, respondents with neuroscience training endorsed 46%.

 “We were surprised at the level of neuromyth endorsement from respondents with neuroscience experience,” says Lauren McGrath, an Assistant Professor at the University of Denver who led the research study.
-“However, the myths they believed were related to learning and behaviour, and not the brain.
+“However, the myths they believed were related to learning and behavior, and not the brain.
 So, their training in neuroscience doesn’t necessarily translate to topics in psychology or education.”

 What myths did respondents most commonly believe?
 The most commonly endorsed myth was “individuals learn better when they receive information in their preferred learning style.”
 Other common myths were related to the Mozart effect, dyslexia, using 10% of the brain, how sugar affects attention, and the role of the left and right hemispheres in learning.
 “We were surprised to see that these ‘classic’ neuromyths tend to cluster together, meaning that if you believe one myth, you are more likely to believe others,” explained McGrath.